Last updated on 19-Jul-2019

 - Sea salt

 - Thaw the fish and shrimp (if frozen).
-Squeeze a bit and remove excess water.
+Squeeze a bit and remove excess water and pat dry with paper towels.
 Season with the lime juice and salt to taste.
 Reserve.

 - Chop the onions finely, mince the garlic, and chop the tomatoes into medium dice size (1/2 inch)